mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 [slack]: https://slack.com

-[^slack-email]: Slack is the only service I use that has sufficient controls in place to prevent this type of attack, and they don't even support multi-factor authentication.
+[^slack-email]: Slack is the only service I use that has controls to prevent this type of attack, though they don't yet support multi-factor authentication.

 Identity verification is typically done by sending a secret token to the email address, and asking the user to prove they received it by clicking